 The Nest Hello Video Doorbell was released in 2018, and whilst it’s sold decently well, Ring still rules the smart doorbell market.
-This means that whilst people have lots of questions about the Nest Hello doorbell, some of these questions go unanswered.
+This means that whilst people have lots of questions about the nest doorbell, some of these questions go unanswered.
 Other answers are incomplete.
-Hence I wanted to create this FAQ which answers 18 of your questions about the Nest smart doorbell.
+Hence I wanted to create this Nest Hello Doorbell FAQ which answers 18 of your questions about the Nest smart doorbell.

 Yes, the Nest Hello comes with a hardwired chime connector – sometimes referred to as a ‘chime puck’ due to it looking a bit like a hockey puck.

-This sets the Nest Hello apart from the Ring doorbell series (which doesn’t have a hardwired chime, although a standalone WiFi chime can be purchased and plugged into a wall socket).
+This sets the nest doorbell apart from the Ring doorbell series (which doesn’t have a hardwired chime, although a standalone WiFi chime can be purchased and plugged into a wall socket).

 The Nest Hello install instructions covers installing the chime in steps 2.5 to 2.10.
 You essentially must take a photo of your existing chime’s wiring and then input this into the Nest app (during install) and the app will guide you on how to wire up the Nest chime.